brianclements03/now_i_know/til.md

 10-15-21: first lesson on pandasd DataFrames.
 Please remember to review the Kaggle lesson too, which was excellent
 10-17-21: practiced and got better at some python data manipulation exercises
 10-18-21: learned advanced dataframes--meaning, SQL and PANDAS together.
 Pretty neat.
 I'm more excited about starting to get my head around accessing embedded dictionaries and lists.
+10-19-21: how to execute a command in SQL from a python/jupyter command line using pandas. review from previous days, actually. excellent practice though. and different ways to slice and dice data. pandas 'pivot_tables' and crosstabs.